alex-x-x-x-x/Messenger/README.md

 # Messenger
 **JSQMessagesViewController** and **Firebase** combined to create a real-time database messenger.

-* This project utilizes Firebase v 3.4.0
+* This project utilizes Firebase version 3.11.1

 **Use Swift Legacy Language Version**